Directory Wizards Inc.

 ODBC Source tab configuration

-ODBC source (database, spreadsheet, text file) can be used as a source of information to update an LDAP directory.
+ODBC sources (databases) can be used to update an LDAP directory.

 Source Tab: ODBC Connection Information